Mark Cooperberg, PhD, and Elizabeth McHugh, PhD, are our Clinical Psychologists

 Mark and Elizabeth work directly with children, adolescents, and adults.
 They provide psychological evaluations and therapy aimed at addressing specific disorders as well as improving overall social emotional learning.
 They use the latest computer-based interventions and assessments, including the Integrated Visual and Auditory Continuous Performance Test – Second Edition (IVA-2), and Mark is a certified Cogmed coach, qualified to assess and enhance executive functioning skills, such as sustaining focus and attention and improving working memory.

 In addition to individual therapy, they conduct family therapy to assist families in need in Mercer, Somerset, and Monmouth counties and beyond.
 This may include psychoeducation, or communicating about an individual’s strengths and needs so that family members can better understand one another.
 Siblings of students with special needs often benefit from one or two family counseling sessions with the psychologist and their parents to learn more about their sibling’s disability and how to manage relationships with one another.

 What does a Cognitive Behavioral Therapist Really Do?

-Mark, Elizabeth, and Parin conduct cognitive behavioral therapy (CBT), a term used for a group of psychological treatments that are based on scientific evidence.
+Mark and Elizabeth conduct cognitive behavioral therapy (CBT), a term used for a group of psychological treatments that are based on scientific evidence.
 CBT is usually a relatively short-term treatment that focuses on teaching clients specific skills and on the ways that a person’s cognitions (i.e., thoughts), emotions, and behaviors are connected and affect one another.